 Core Classes (12 hours)

 ED 545 Teaching Reading to Linguistically Diverse Readers3 cr.

-ED 546 Advanced Diagnosis and Remediation of Reading Difficulties3 cr.
+ED 546 Advanced Diagnosis and Remediation of Reading Difficulties 3 cr.

 ED 641 Literacy Practicum I

-ED 651 Literacy Practicum II3 cr.
+ED 651 Literacy Practicum II

-Required Cou urses
+Required Cours es15 cr.

-ED 520 Spec ial Needs in the Classroom may be fulfilled with baccalaureate degree.
+Needs in the Classroom may be fulfilled with baccalaureate degree.

 ED 519 Diversity in the Classroom

 ED 520 Special Needs in the Classroom

 ED 552 Linguistics for ESOL Teachers

 ED 562 Principles of Second Language Learning

-ED 582 Methods/Materials for Teaching ESOL 3 cr.
+ED 582 Methods/Materials for Teaching ESOL

 ED 608 Assessment

 Electives

 If ED 520 Special Needs in the Classroom is fulfilled with baccalaureate degree.

 ED 609 Current Issues and Trends in Literacy

-ED 619 Multicultural Literacy
+ED 619 Multicultural Literature

-All student candidates must successfully:
+All advanced candidates must successfully:

-- Complete the required credit hours with a 3.0 grade point average, with no more than two "C's" and no grade lower than a "C." See Academic Policies under the Academic Standards section of this catalog for more information. - An application for graduation is required before a completion statement is posted to the transcript.
-The application for graduation is available at www.park.edu/graduation.
-Students must return the completed form with the appropriate fee.
+- Complete the required credit hours with a 3.0 grade point average, with no more than two "Cs" and no grade lower than a "C".
+See Academic Policies under the Academic Standards section of this catalog for more information. - In addition to graduation requirements stated in the Academic Policies section, an approved portfolio is required, which addresses satisfactorily the ILA Standards (Special Reading) or the TESOL Standards (ESOL) for certification.
+The portfolio must be presented by the fifth week of the last term in the advanced candidate's program.
+Advanced candidates must successfully pass the School of Education Disposition Instrument for Advanced Candidates for completion of the program.
+An advanced candidate cannot complete the program or be recommended for certification without an acceptable portfolio. - An Application for Diploma is required before a completion statement is posted to the transcript.
+The Application for Diploma is available in MyPark/Student Academic Information (under the Student tab).
+Advanced candidates must return the completed form with the appropriate fee.
+See the Graduation Requirements section in this catalog for more information.